yeabu369/yeabu369/README.md

 ## I'm a 💻 Engineer and Developer!!

-- 🌱 I’m currently learning Java lol 🤣
+- 🌱 I’m currently using Java lol 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Create more awesome apps
 ### Connect with me: